paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ### The Mind's API

 When a piece of software exposes an API, it offers an interface to third-party software as a means of programmatically interacting with it.
+MemNav can also be seen as an API.
+It offers programmatic access to your thoughts, enabling an entire suite of tools to integrate with it.
+Of course, this API is currently read-only, as it only offers indirect access to your thought process, through the text artifacts.
+Your actual memory is separated from MemNav as a result of the one-directional process of creating the artifacts.
+However, the processed artifacts may get closer to their authors over time, eventually leading to authors identifying with them.

 ## Further Steps